Bastian Schweinsteiger Concern at Ankle Problem - Euro Cup 2012 |

 With his performances against Denmark and now Greece below par, criticism towards him has been voiced, questions regarding his stamina raised and this explains why he has now chosen to reveal his problems.
 "I am fit," he said.

 "It is not a question of stamina.
 It is about small movements in a game, about that explosiveness.
 Before the Greece match I could only take part in the final training session.
 You lack something.
-I played some bad passes against Greece, which usually doesn't happen to me.
-It must not happen to a player like me.

 "The time has not yet come for me to rest," he added.
 "Hopefully we will have two more games and I will struggle through.
 Then I have to see that I will finally get fully fit again."